WorkshopS

 Description

-Execution is faster than ever.
-Adoption is not following.
-The work we ship can make complete sense inside the product and still fail to hold attention in the real world.
+You've shipped work you were proud of and watched it disappear.
+Good research, solid craft, clean execution.
+And still, nothing.
 The onboarding flow that tested well but users abandon anyway.
 The feature that is logically sound but generates no conversation.
 The product that works everywhere and resonates nowhere.
-Best practices were followed.
-Research was done.
-And still, it did not land.

-The problem is not craft.
-It is that most teams are designing for the user inside the product while missing everything happening outside it.
-People are estranged from each other and from themselves.
-They are desperate for things that feel real, not just functional.
+The problem isn't quality.
+Most teams design for the user inside the product while missing everything happening outside it.
+People are looking for things that feel real, not just functional.
 Culture is being written and rewritten daily, and most of what gets shipped ignores this entirely.
+The gap between "works well" and "lands well" is where most good design quietly fails.

-This workshop teaches Designing for Resonance, the skill of reading what is happening outside your product and letting it shape your decisions.
+This workshop teaches Designing for Resonance: the skill of reading what is happening outside your product and letting it shape your decisions.
 Participants work through structured scenarios designed to surface what most teams miss, building the instinct through practice rather than theory.
-The session is not about your product.
-It is about developing a new kind of design sensitivity: one that treats culture as a material, not a backdrop.
+The session isn't about your product.
+It's about developing a new kind of design sensitivity, one that treats culture as a material, not a backdrop.

-Participants leave with a concrete toolkit: questions to ask before shipping, signals to track outside the product, and a framework for pressure-testing whether the work will actually land with the people it is meant for.
+You'll leave with a resonance audit you can run on any project before it ships: questions to ask before shipping, cultural signals to track outside the product, and a framework for pressure testing whether the work will actually land with the people it's meant for.

 Who is it for?